Bertogim/pterodactyl-ngrok-eggs/README.md

 # Pterodactyl ngrok eggs
 Pterodactyl eggs with ngrok <br />
+Ngrok is a tunneling software to portforward your server to custom other than the numeric ip <br />
+Ngrok is an alternative from port forwarding in your router settings and exposing your ip <br />
-To get the ip of your server you will have to go to https://dashboard.ngrok.com/cloud-edge/endpoints <br />
+To get the ip of your server, you have to go to https://dashboard.ngrok.com/cloud-edge/endpoints <br />
 Feel free to open a request/feedback/issue in: [Issues](https://github.com/Bertogim/pterodactyl-ngrok-eggs/issues)

-Only supports ngrok endpoints
+The eggs only supports ngrok endpoints at the time

 ## Games: